Jean Machi: San Francisco Giants (second stint)

-Seattle Mariners
+Seattle Mariners (2017)

 On January 30, 2017, Machi signed a minor league contract with the Seattle Mariners organization.
 He started the season with the Triple-A Tacoma Rainiers, and the Mariners selected his contract on May 2.
 He was designated for assignment on May 13 after recording a 1.17 ERA in 5 appearances.
-He was outrighted to Tacoma and posted a 2-4 record and 3.44 ERA in 29 games for the team.
+He was outrighted to Tacoma and posted a 2–4 record and 3.44 ERA in 29 games for the team.

 Chicago White Sox

 On July 21, 2017, Machi was traded to the Chicago White Sox, along with fellow veteran pitcher Mark Lowe, in exchange for cash considerations.
 He was assigned to the Triple-A Charlotte Knights upon acquisition.
-In 12 appearances with Charlotte, Machi logged a 5-0 record and 3.60 ERA with 28 strikeouts in30.0 innings pitched.
+In 12 appearances with Charlotte, Machi logged a 5–0 record and 3.60 ERA with 28 strikeouts in 30.0 innings pitched.
 On October 2, 2017, Machi elected free agency.

-Return to Diablos Rojos
+Diablos Rojos del México (second stint)

 On February 7, 2018, Machi signed with the Diablos Rojos del México of the Mexican Baseball League.
-He was released on July 2, after he recorded a 5-3 record and 5.20 ERA in 28 games.
+He was released on July 2, after he recorded a 5–3 record and 5.20 ERA in 28 games.